emlid/reachm-plus-docs/docs/specs.md

 ### Connectors mating parts

-Reach has 4 GST-JH connectors and comes with all required cables to connect to other devices.
+Reach has 4 JST-GH connectors and comes with all required cables to connect to other devices.

 Antenna connector is MCX, to connect to SMA or TNC antenna cable you can use one of the numerous adapters. ([cable](http://www.digikey.com/product-detail/en/CAB.0130/931-1102-ND/2332729), [adapter](http://www.digikey.com/product-detail/en/242127/ACX1348-ND/1012025))